If you have noticed that your hearing has been a little muted lately, then you might be suffering from glue ear.

 It’s common in young children and can last for weeks or months, and can affect hearing, speech, learning and behaviour.

-OME is the most common cause of hearing impairment in childhood, where it usually follows an episode of ear infection such as acute otitis media (AOM).
+Glue ear is the most common cause of hearing impairment in childhood, where it usually follows an episode of ear infection such as acute otitis media (AOM).

-5 Symptoms of Glue Ear
+Glue Ear Symptoms

 The main symptom is often mild to moderate hearing loss.
 Glue ear may cause pain, but many children have no immediately concerning symptoms at all.
 Therefore it’s a good idea to get your child’s ears checked at least once per year between the ages of 6 months and 3 years.